Last updated on July 8th, 2023 at 11:35 pm

 Make Your Own Hummingbird Feeders

-Children will be especially thrilled when the hummingbirds arrive to use a feeder that they made themselves.
+Children are especially thrilled when hummers arrive at a feeder that they made themselves.

 Make a Bottle Feeder

 Recycle narrow-necked glass bottles to make your own hummingbird feeders with handy feeder tubes like those shown above from Amazon.